bishtanuj/python/Interview Questions from InterviewBit/For Freshers/README.md

   Module is an addditional built-in type supported by the Pyhton Intepreter.
 It supports one special operation, i.e., **attribute access:** `mymod.myobj`, where `mymod` is a module and `myobj` refrences a name defined in m's symbol table.
 The module's symbol table resides in a very special attribute of the module `_dict_`, but direct assignment to this module is neither possible nor recommended.
 > 7. Callable Types: <br>
   Callable types are the types to which function call can be applied.
 They can be user-defined functions, instance methods, generator functions, and some other built-in functions, methods and classes.

+##Q6.
+What is pass in python?
+>The `pass` keyword represents a null operation in Python.
+It is generally used for the purpose of filling up empty blocks of code which may execute during runtime but has yet to be written.